muflone/pulldocker/README.md

 The `COMPOSE_FILE` argument is used to specify the path for a docker-compose.yaml/yml file in the case the file is contained in another directory, or it has a different name than the default docker-compose.yaml.

+The `COMPOSE_EXEC` argument is used to specify the default `docker compose` to execute to deploy the container.
+This defaults to `docker compose` command but any other command can be specified.
+Please note this is a **list** of strings, not a single string.

 The `DETACHED` argument is used to specify a boolean value for running the docker compose in detached mode (the default, passing `true`) or without the